-Our goal is to construct a transport from $ϒ$ to $Γ$.
-This toy experiment can be seen as a simplified instance of the generative setting introduced in \cref{sec:score_generative}: the training data consists of the values $\{-3,0.5,3\}$ and $Γ = D_η$ for $η=0.2$.
+The goal of this application is to construct a transport from $ϒ$ to $Γ$.
+This toy experiment can be seen as a simplified instance of the generative setting introduced in \cref{sec:score_generative}, where the training data consist of the values $-3,0.5,3$ and $Γ = D_η$ for $η=0.2$.
 Compared with typical applications, $σ$ has been set to a small value to introduce a strong dependency between $X_0$ and $X_1$ under $R$, making SGM approaches inapplicable.

-For the remainder of this Section, we always assume that time $t$ flows in the generative direction $ϒ → Γ$.
+In this application, we always assume time $t$ on the generative timescale.
 The first iteration of the IPF procedure relies on samples from $R$ to infer $μ_{F^{(1)}}(x,t)$.
-We display $μ_{F^{(1)}}(x,t)$ in \cref{fig:mixture_drifts} (bottom-left), superimposing with gray lines the level sets of the marginal densities $r_t$, $t ∈ [0,1]$.
-It can be seen that samples from $R$ have negligible probability of falling outside narrowly defined regions.
-We consider a fully-connected neural network $α_θ(x,t)$ with 3 hidden layers, the ReLU ($x → \max(0, x)$) activation function, and a width of $512$ units.
-Using objective \cref{eq:drift}, $α_θ(x,t)$ is optimized via stochastic gradient descent (SGD).
-We display the resulting inferred drift function at convergence $α_{F^{(1)}}(x,t)$ in \cref{fig:mixture_drifts} (bottom-center), again superimposing the level sets of $r_t$.
-The approximation is very good in regions of high probability under $R$, but significant deviations can be observed outside these regions.
+We display $μ_{F^{(1)}}(x,t)$ in \cref{fig:mixture_drifts} (bottom-left), superimposed with gray lines representing the level sets of the marginal densities $r_t$, $t ∈ [0,1]$.
+Samples from $R$ have negligible probability of falling outside narrowly defined regions.
+We employ as drift approximator a fully-connected neural network $α(θ,x,t)$ with 3 hidden layers, the ReLU ($x → \max(0, x)$) activation function, and a width of $512$ units.
+Utilizing objective \cref{eq:drift}, $α(θ,x,t)$ is optimized via stochastic gradient descent (SGD).
+We display the resulting inferred drift coefficient at convergence, $α_{F^{(1)}}(x,t)$, in \cref{fig:mixture_drifts} (bottom-center).
+Again we superimpose with the level sets of $r_t$.
+The approximation is accurate in regions of high probability under $R$, but significantly deteriorates outside these regions.
 We contrast the true density of $F^{(1)}_1$ with a kernel density estimate based on 10 million samples from $\widehat{F}_1^{(1)}$, which are obtained by applying the Euler scheme, $Δt = 10^{-4}$, to

 and collecting the terminal states.
 As illustrated in \cref{fig:mixture_drifts} (bottom-right), the approximation errors have a significant impact.